madeline-scyphers/Procyon-Wiki/docs/Factions/Vorex.md

 - [[Counters Guild|Counters Guild]]

 ## Situation
 Vorex has been an information broker for years.
 Using an Ur artifact, she's developed a massive network for buying and selling information.
 The [[Counters Guild|Counters Guild]] kidnapped her sister to make Vorex access the [[Guild of Engineers|Guild of Engineers]]' network.
-Vorex seeks to f
+Vorex seeks to free her sister without tipping her hand.